open-ephys/onix-docs/source/Hardware Guide/Datasheets/neuropixels-v1.rst

 Device To Host Data Frames
 ******************************************
-Each frame transmitted to the host consists of a single "super frame" containing all 384 AP channels and a single set of 32 LFP channels.
-Twelve of these "super frames" are required to construct a single "ultra frame" which contains 12 samples from each the 384 AP channels and a single sample from each of the 384 LFP channels.
+Each frame transmitted to the host consists of a single Neuropixels V1 "Super Frame" containing all 384 AP channels and a single set of 32 LFP channels.
+Twelve of Super Frames are required to construct a single "Ultra Frame" which contains 12 samples from each the 384 AP channels and a single sample from each of the 384 LFP channels.

-Each Frame is organized as follows:
+Each ONIX frame is organized as follows:

 .. wavedrom::